jeffThompson/CreativeProgramming1/Assignments/Week01_RobotDrawings.md

 ROBOT DRAWINGS
 ====

-### DUE: TUESDAY, FEBRUARY 7
+### DUE: THURSDAY, SEPT 14

+Today we have amazingly deep programs for making art using computers, like Photoshop and Maya.
+But the concepts behind these tools is the same as it was in the earliest days of computer graphics: basic shapes, a coordinate system, pixels and colors on a screen.
+This week, we'll explore these as our toolset and get more familiar thinking about images as numbers and positions.

-Using the code basics you learned today, your assignment is to **generate one drawing of a robot using only code.** Use any combination of shapes, color, stroke, transparency, etc to make your robots as detailed as possible. **Your sketch should be 800 x 800 pixels, and exported as a PNG file.**
+Building on the code examples you learned today, your assignment is to **generate one drawing of a robot using only code.** Use any combination of shapes, color, stroke, transparency, etc to make your robots as detailed as possible. **Your sketch should be 800 x 800 pixels, and exported as a PNG file.**

+Create a sketch called `LastnameFirstname_ROBOT`.
 The basic structure of your sketch will be:

     void setup() {
     	size(800,800);